Assistant Professor of Law

 - B.A., University of Virginia (2003)

-Eisha Jain joined the law faculty in 2016.
-She teaches Criminal Law, and her research examines how criminal law shapes civil society.
-She is interested in the blurring boundaries between civil and criminal law.
-Her most recent publications are Arrests as Regulation, published by the Stanford Law Review, and Prosecuting Collateral Consequences, published by the Georgetown Law Journal.
-Professor Jain previously practiced as a criminal defense and civil rights lawyer.
-In addition to criminal law, she has significant experience litigating police misconduct, wrongful convictions, fair housing, and employment discrimination cases.
+Professor Jain previously practiced as a civil rights lawyer.
+Her litigation experience includes police misconduct, fair housing, wrongful conviction, and employment discrimination cases.
+For her civil rights work, she was selected as a Public Justice Trial Lawyer of the Year Finalist.
 She clerked for the Hon.
 Walter K. Stapleton of the U.S. Court of Appeals for the Third Circuit.
-Prior to joining the UNC faculty, she held a law research fellowship at Georgetown University Law Center.
-She earned her J.D. from Yale Law School, where she served as a student director in two legal clinics and was awarded the Michael Egger Prize for the best student article published in the Yale Law Journal on a current social problem.
+Prior to joining the UNC faculty, she held a law research fellowship at Georgetown University Law Center, where she taught Criminal Law.
+She also previously taught Immigration Enforcement at the University of Virginia School of Law.
+She earned her J.D. from Yale Law School, where she served as a student director in the Immigration and Child Advocacy clinics and was awarded the Michael Egger Prize for the best student article published in the Yale Law Journal on a current social problem.

 Curriculum Vitae ()